LolyxMoon/Aptos-x402/docs/README.md

 ### For API Providers

-Add x402 payments to your API in one line:
+Add x402 payments to your API (so agents like Sofia can pay you):

 ```bash
 # 1. Install